Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 A similar problem happens for /users/{user_id}/open_packs/{pack_name}/{pack_quantity} where I can "open" a negative number of packs and they get added to my inventory.
 This circumnavigates the entire coin system so the exploit above isn't even required.

 There is no way to see how many coins I have
-The first I noticed after registering was that I didn't know how many coins I had.
-I tried to buy Crown Zenith pack and was told I didn't have enough coins.
-I would recommend either adding an endpoint that returns user information.
-It could be an endpoint on its own or be returned with other information.
-At the very least include it in the message saying that we can't afford a pack.

 /collection/{user_id}/get/{type}
 I would recommend making the input case insensitive.
 I was confused after I opened a pack got a Vulpix and tried to check my fire type pokemon and got an empty list when I passed in 'fire'.
 It should be as easy as adding a lower() call to check if the input and a database entry matches.